Stefanos Tsitsipas: 2026: 13th career title

+At the 2026 US Open, Tsitsipas reached the fourth round, where he was defeated by eventual finalist Ben Shelton in straight sets.
+This was Tsitsipas's career-best performance at the US Open, eclipsing his 2020 and 2021 third round appearances, and it was his best grand slam performance since his quarter-final appearance at the 2024 French Open.

 Playing style

 Tsitsipas is an aggressive baseliner capable of an all-court player style as well.
 He aims to hit powerful groundstroke winners and has a particularly strong forehand using an Eastern grip.
 His forehand is particularly useful in finishing points off of the first serve, as combined with his big serve.
 He uses his high topspin rate to push opponents off the court for winners, or go to the net more often than the typical baseliner.
 One of his weaknesses is to overhit and make unforced errors while trying to hit winners.
 He also struggles returning serve against players with strong kick serves on the backhand side, a weakness he has worked to improve through usage of blocked and slice returns on his backhand.

 His favourite shot is his one-handed backhand, a rarity in modern tennis, although it is one of his biggest weaknesses.
 He experimented with both one-handed and two-handed backhands in his youth, but chose to go with the former at around eight years old because both of his parents as well as his idol Roger Federer all use a one-handed backhand, and also because it felt more natural.
 His favourite shot is the backhand down-the-line.

 Tsitsipas is regarded as having an all-court game.
 His favourite surface is grass and Wimbledon is his favourite tournament.
 Tsitsipas mainly excels on clay, having grown up playing on that surface in Greece.
 He has said, "I feel very confident when I step on the dirt.
 I always show my best tennis on this surface."
 Tsitsipas won all three of his master's titles on clay at the Monte-Carlo Masters.
 Tsitsipas has also done well on hard courts, reaching two Masters finals (Canada, Cincinnati) and three Australian Open semifinals (before reaching the final in 2023).

 Former British No. 1 players Greg Rusedski and Annabel Croft have both praised Tsitsipas's on-court demeanor in conjunction with his style of play.
 Rusedski in particular has said that "[Tsitsipas] reminds me a little bit of Björn Borg.
 He does all the right things, he is spectacular as a tennis player and was just sensational with the way he was so calm and composed and he didn't blink when it came to the crunch.
 He has the competitive nature of Andy Murray, but he also has a calmness which reminds me of Roger Federer."